Personalize your DealNews Experience

 With so many deals to wade through, it can be difficult to find the items you want.
 But there's one way to simplify the process.
 Download the Amazon app and take a look through upcoming deals in the categories you're interested in.

 Then you can mark deals as "watching" — when they're about to go live, you'll receive a notification.
 You can also do this on your computer, but you won't receive notifications without the app.
+(You may have luck if you use the Amazon Assistant browser extension, though.)

 As soon as a Lightning Deal is live, you should add it to your cart immediately.
 You'll then have 15 minutes to complete your order or remove the item.
 On Prime Day, Amazon experiences heavy traffic, and some items sell out super fast — like, in seconds.